harsh-33coder/Python/README.md

 # Python
-Python program from basic to advanced
+Python program learning from basic to advanced